Time Scheduling and Energy Trading for Heterogeneous Wireless-Powered and Backscattering-based IoT Networks: Iterative Algorithms to Find the local Stackelberg Equilibrium

-After the implementation of the joint energy price and service time estimation, we perform time allocation for the IoT devices optimally by solving the problem~\eqref{subopt3:main}.
+After the implementation of the joint energy price and service time estimation, we perform time allocation for the IoT devices optimally by solving the problem in~\eqref{subopt3:main}.
 These steps are repeated until the stopping criterion of the algorithm is satisfied.
-The overall iterative algorithm for the JA scheme is summarized in the Algorithm~\ref{algorithm3}.
-Its convergence is analyzed in the following theorem, which can be proved similarly as the Theorem~\ref{theorem: convergence_complexity_BCD}.
+The overall iterative algorithm for the JA scheme is summarized in \textbf{Algorithm~\ref{algorithm3}}.